 Information for Dog Owners

-There is a charge of £20 per pet per week or short break.
+There is a charge of £25 to £30 per pet per week or short break.

 One of the best things about staying in a holiday cottage in Cornwall is that you can bring your dog with you.
 Not all of our cottages take dogs, but the majority do.
 We do try to encourage the owners of properties whose cottage is in good walking country to take dogs.
-We have 10 dog friendly holiday cottages in Cornwall.
+We have 16 dog friendly holiday cottages in Cornwall.
+Some excellent sites to visit for discovering local walks around the county are www.iwalkcornwall.co.uk/walks/ and www.cornwalls.co.uk/walking

 We accept them on the understanding that they are kept under control, exercised off the premises and are not permitted in the bedrooms or on the furniture.
 They should not be left in the property unsupervised as this can result in considerable damage to the property and distress to the pet.